HaHaWTH/AuthMeReReloaded/docs/config.md

     banUnsafedIP: false
     # Should unregistered players be kicked immediately?
     kickNonRegistered: false
+    # Should players without verified email addresses be restricted from accessing the system immediately?
+    kickNotVerified: false
     # Should players be kicked on wrong password?
     kickOnWrongPassword: false
     # Should not logged in players be teleported to the spawn?